Bone Grafting in Preparation for Dental Implants

 This procedure will build up the bone in the area around your sinuses helping to ensure dental implant treatment will be a success.

-To do this procedure, Dr. Atkins will need to make an incision in your gums to expose the jawbone directly underneath your sinuses.
+To do this procedure, Dr. Atkins or Dr. Ripperger will need to make an incision in your gums to expose the jawbone directly underneath your sinuses.
 A small opening is then cut into the bone, exposing the membrane in between your sinuses and your jawbone.
 The membrane is gently lifted or pushed upward, creating a space in between the membrane and your jawbone which can then be filled with bone grafting material.
 Once the bone graft is in position, the incision in your gums will be stitched up and the healing process begins.

 Sometimes it is possible to carry out a sinus augmentation while placing your dental implant, but if a substantial amount of bone is needed then it may be better carried out as a separate procedure.
 The bone graft will need to heal for 4 to 6 months before your implant can be inserted.